 By issue #93, the comic underwent a retool, retiring its old superhero lineup in favor of a horror anthology called Marvel Tales.

 - Breakout Character: Both the Human Torch and the Sub-Mariner got their start in this series, and both ended up getting their own individual comics.
 Human Torch would also make appearances in the original Captain America comics, issues of All Select Comics, All Winners Comics, Daring Comics, Mystic Comics, and Young Allies Comics.
-Even after their original series folded, Torch would get a successor in the form of Johnny Storm.
+Even after their original series folded, Torch would get a successor in the form of the Fantastic Four's Johnny Storm.

 - Bus Crash: The Human Torch stories had this out of the starting gate.
 Issue #1 introduced Professor Horton and his creation The Human Torch.
 At the end of the story The Torch is tired of everyone, including the professor, using him for their own personal gain.
 As a result, he escapes Professor Horton's lab by burning a hole through the roof, leaving the professor behind staring in shock at what happened.
 The Human Torch story in issue #2 starts with recap of the events in the first story with the addition of us being told that Professor Horton was now dead, though apparently he still had the presence of mind to type up his experience while his house burned down around him.
 Though he would later be revived (briefly) in the 1970s, this would be his only living appearance during the Golden Age Timely/Atlas era.